phelluy/minicl/README.md

 - Windows 11 in WSL2 with POCL drivers (CPU).

+Still works in 2025 on:

+- Linux, with NVIDIA drivers (GPU) and probably on other OpenCL drivers

+- Apple M4 Silicon with Apple drivers (GPU)

 If your OpenCL library forbids concurrent access, run the tests individually or use the command

 ```bash